Kids Don’t Listen? Stop Talking and Start Acting

 Many children in those homes, then, can’t seem to follow even the simplest instructions without a dialogue.
 If this pattern continues then these children tend to make poor employees, develop selfish attitudes about following someone else’s leadership, and have a difficult time in relationships because they haven’t learned how to sacrifice their own agenda for others.

 Sometimes You Have to Stop the Dialog

 Explaining reasons behind instructions can be valuable at times, but sometimes even we, as adults, must obey first and then understand later.
 God asked Abraham to sacrifice his son without full understanding and then considered it faith when he obeyed.
 (Genesis 22:1-2)

 Peter didn’t know why he was to go to Cornelius’ house but went anyway only to discover that God wanted to bring salvation to the Gentiles.
 (Acts 10) Philip was asked to leave a revival in Samaria and go out into the wilderness, not knowing why, but when he got there he led an Ethiopian man to Christ.
 (Acts 8:26-40)

 Targeting Morning Times to Practice

-A common problem parents experience is keeping kids moving in the mornings.
+A common problem parents experience is keeping kids moving in the mornings or morning routines.
 One mom recounted her new morning plan that she shared with her kids.
 “I’ve been doing a lot of yelling and nagging in the morning and I don’t want to do that anymore.
 So here’s the plan.
 We’re going to have checkpoints each morning.
 At 7:15 am you need to be down for breakfast, all dressed with shoes on, and your bed made.
 By 7:50 am you need to have completed your chores and have combed your hair.
 Those are the checkpoints.